-The redevelopment of the Institute for a residential-led mixed-use scheme will be supported in accordance with HSA DPD Policy HSA23 provided that the quantum of residential development remains for approximately 140 dwellings and any greater number of dwellings demonstrates it will not harm the character of the village and the community and, in relation to conserving and enhancing the landscape and scenic beauty in the AONB includes an assessment of:
+The redevelopment of the Institute for a residential-led mixed-use scheme will be supported in accordance with HSA DPD Policy HSA23 provided that the quantum of residential development remains for approximately 140 dwellings in Areas B and C, with no development in Area A, shown in Figure 4 below.
+Any greater number of dwellings demonstrates it will not harm the character of the village and the community and, in relation to conserving and enhancing the landscape and scenic beauty in the AONB includes an assessment of:

-- i. the need for the additional development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon the local economy; - ii. the cost of, and scope for, developing outside the designated area, or meeting the need for it in some other way; and - iii. any detrimental effect on the environment, the landscape, health and safety of villagers and recreational opportunities, and the extent to which that could be moderated.
+- the need for the additional development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon the local economy; - ii. the cost of, and scope for, developing outside the designated area, or meeting the need for it in some other way; and - iii. any detrimental effect on the environment, the landscape, health and safety of villagers, recreational opportunities, and local infrastructure, services and facilities, and the extent to which that could be moderated.